Let me introduce you to two members of staff. They’re not real people, but the chances are they’ll remind you of someone you know at work.

 Workplace matters: Rolling with the punches

-Free article: Regular column from Sandi Mann.
+Open article: "Everyone faces setbacks and disappointments but it is how we deal with them that is key."
+Regular column from Sandi Mann.
 Counselling at Work, Spring 2015